ChilliCream/graphql-platform/website/src/blog/2020-03-18-entity-framework.md

     ORDER BY "s"."Id", "t"."EnrollmentId", "t"."CourseId"
 ```

 But we can go further and even allow more.
-Let’s say we want to allow the consumer to search for specific grades in our student’s enrolment list.
+Let’s say we want to allow the consumer of our API to search for specific grades in our student’s enrolment list.

 In order to allow filtering on the enrollments we can add the same `UseFiltering` attribute in our entity on the `Enrollments` collection and this property becomes filterable.